Jacob's Ladder (1990 film): Critical reception

 On review aggregator Rotten Tomatoes, 72% of 68 reviews are positive, with an average rating of 6.6/10.
 The site's consensus reads: "Even with its disorienting leaps of logic and structure, Jacob's Ladder is an engrossing, nerve-shattering experience".
 On Metacritic, the film has a score of 62 out of 100 based on reviews from 20 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times wrote that watching it left him "reeling with turmoil and confusion, with feelings of sadness and despair," and called it a "thoroughly painful and depressing experience — but, it must be said, one that has been powerfully written, directed and acted."
-He awarded the film three and a half out of a possible four stars.
-Janet Maslin of The New York Times wrote that this "slick, riveting, viscerally scary film about what in other hands would be a decidedly unsalable subject, namely death," is "both quaint and devastating."
+Roger Ebert of the Chicago Sun-Times wrote that Jacob's Ladder left him "reeling with turmoil and confusion, with feelings of sadness and despair," and called it a "thoroughly painful and depressing experience — but, it must be said, one that has been powerfully written, directed and acted."
+He awarded it three and a half out of four.
+Janet Maslin of The New York Times wrote that this "slick, riveting, viscerally scary film about what in other hands would be a decidedly unsalable subject, namely death" is "both quaint and devastating."

-Desson Thomson of The Washington Post felt disappointed with the film that is "ultimately flat on its surrealistic face, the victim of too many fake-art sequences."
+Desson Thomson of The Washington Post wrote that the film is "ultimately flat on its surrealistic face, the victim of too many fake-art sequences".
 Owen Gleiberman of Entertainment Weekly wrote that "Jacob's Ladder is so 'dark' it sucks Robbins right down with it.
 By the time Jacob is being strapped to a bed and wheeled down a hospital corridor strewn with bloody limbs, it's hard to care whether the Orwellian image is a hallucination or not.
 You just want out."
 Kim Newman called the film "effectively the blunt remake" of Carnival of Souls.